Updated December 2022

 Rhythm Cat is an app I stumbled upon a few years ago when they were doing a free promotion.
 It reminds me of the video game, “Guitar Hero.”
 Students must tap (on the iPad) the rhythm as it plays on the screen.
 Each rhythm gets progressively harder.
 The background music is cute and the cats are even cuter!
 I typically use this app during group lessons.
 I will project the game from my iPad on to the board and students take turns tapping on my iPad.
 Those who are waiting have to play the rhythm on their instruments, and sometimes I’ll have brass players buzz.
 To take it one step further, with my string players, I have used this as a

 Essential Elements Interactive

-Last year I began using the Essential Elements method book which comes with the great tool, Essential Elements Interactive (EEi).
-I made the switch to Essential Elements somewhat because of EEi and an interest in moving to a personalized approach with my band and orchestra students.
+Essential Elements Interactive (EEi) is an amazing resource that accompanies the Essential Elements method book for band and strings.
+I originally made the switch to Essential Elements somewhat because of EEi and an interest in moving to a personalized approach with my band and orchestra students.
 EEi contains the notation and recordings of every song in the Essential Elements book, plus fingering charts, videos, practice charts, and more.
 The recordings allow the students to play with multiple accompaniments, such as rock, jazz, classical, etc. It also allows the student to play with a metronome or even slow the tempo!
 EEi even has recording capabilities, which the students can then submit to the teacher directly from the app.